fastred/SloppySwiper/README.md

   - the animation tends to be glitchy on the iOS Simulator, but it's fine on the device
   - [`hidesBottomBarWhenPushed` isn't animated properly](https://github.com/fastred/SloppySwiper/issues/2)
 * the gesture can collide with other *pan to the right* gestures
+* If you're having problems with a UINavigationController inside of a UITabBarController that is causing the UITabBar to pop out of view during the animation process, you'll want to implement the SloppySwiperDelegate protocol and return NO for calls to `-(BOOL)sloppySwiperShouldAnimateTabBar:(SloppySwiper *)swiper`.

 ![Demo GIF](https://raw.githubusercontent.com/fastred/SloppySwiper/master/demo.gif)